A list of the documents posted to the website for the current week.

 Provider File Updates

-Providers who have already completed their re-enrollment with Montana Health Care Programs in conjunction with the implementation of NPI do not need to complete a new enrollment if their information changes.
-If a re-enrolled provider needs to update their provider file (i.e., change of practice location, billing address, tax information, etc.), they should mail the new information to Provider Relations, P.O.
+If a provider needs to update their provider file (e.g., change of practice location, billing address, tax information), mail the information to Provider Relations, P.O.
 Box 4936, Helena, MT 59604 or fax to 406.442.4402, Attention: Provider File Updates.
-Health care providers cwho have not yet re-enrolled with their NPI, or atypical providers for a new proprietary ID, should do so immediately.

 NPI Required for Eligibility Verification